 BASement and stairs

 Early in the project it was decided that a second set of stairs was not optional!
-The addition of a set of stairs from the main living room to the main entertaining area in the basement was just what the Dr ordered!
+The addition of a set of stairs from the main living room on the main floor to the main entertaining area in the basement was just what the Dr ordered!
 The basement space went from a space rarely used to a daily frequented entertainers dream!
-The stair supports were custom fabricated here in Camrose and the treads were ordered from the states.
+The stair supports were custom fabricated here in Camrose and the treads were ordered from the US.
 The railing upstairs was custom fabricated to mimic the railing Ken's grandpa had made many years ago and the same design will continue down the stairs with a handrail.
 The basement living room features a fully-stocked bar, gas fireplace, pool table, 4 TV's for ultimate football enjoyment and custom leather bench seating along the west wall with countertop breaks for resting your beverage.
 I can only imagine the years of fun they will get out of their basement space!

 New concrete slab

 This part of the project has no real 'designer appeal' but it was so important in the whole scope of the project and I feel that being part of this process was an undertaking and accomplishment in it's own rights so I am sharing a before photo and a couple during pictures.
 This area is now home to two bedrooms, an office, bathroom and home gym.

 One of our talented finishing carpenters took on the task of creating a barn door using an actual two-piece old barn door from a sunken old barn out back.
 It's amazing!